 Schools starts at 9.10am and ends at 3.10pm for all children except for Year 1 and Year 2.
 The Principal finds it necessary to stagger the length of time spent in school according to class.
-The Year 1 pupils will go home at 12.00pm daily for the first two weeks in September, at 1.00pm daily for the remainder of September and 2.00pm daily from Monday, 29th September onwards.
+The Year 1 pupils will go home at 12.00pm daily for the first two weeks in September, and 2.00pm daily from Monday, 13th September onwards.
 The Year 2 pupils will go home at 2.00 p.m.
 Monday to Friday.

 Applications for transport assistance should be completed online via the EA website at www.eani.org.uk/transportapp